iliakan/javascript-book/en/02-browser/05-events/task/image-gallery.md

 [sum]
 The border on hover is handled by pure CSS.
 That works everywhere except IE6.
 We could use an IE-only <a href="http://www.xs4all.nl/~peterned/csshover.html">behavior for IE6</a>, or just skip it if not strictly required.

-The image can be accessed without javascript through the link.
+The image can be accessed without JavaScript through the link.

 That's all a result of proper HTML/CSS structure.
 [/sum]